Summer Financial Aid

-- Complete the BGSU Summer Aid Application to be awarded aid for the summer term.
-Funds used during the summer term will have an impact on the remaining aid available for the 2019-2020 academic year.
+- Complete the BGSU Summer Aid Application to be offered aid for the summer term.
+Funds used during the summer term will have an impact on the remaining aid available for the 2020-2021 academic year.
 Please see a counselor in the Student Financial Aid and Scholarships office for specific details.

 Other steps to consider:

 - Review your 2020-2021 Financial Aid Offer via MyBGSU.
-Once your Summer Aid application has been processed, you will be notified via email that you have an updated award package that includes Summer term.
+Once your Summer Aid application has been processed, you will be notified via email that you have an updated financial aid that includes Summer term.